 The reason tagging and structure are important is because they make navigation easier, organize information, and make things easier/quicker to find.

-Why this is important: without structured items and tags, you’re at best looking at a flat text document that can be read by a screen reader from the first word to the last word.
+Without structured items and tags, you’re at best looking at a flat text document that can be read by a screen reader from the first word to the last word.

 That makes the content only minimally accessible.

 If you don’t have a vision impairment, imagine that the only way you can sort through a 40 page document is by reading it from start to finish.

 Creating structure through tagging will organize information so that, say, you can get right to a pertinent section of the document without having to read through 25 pages to get to it.

 To make document accessibility even more tangible for you, here’s a real life example of document accessibility in action:

 You decide to start a new section in your document and to create the heading for this new section, you increase the font size from 14px to 24px, change the font style from Times New Roman to Arial, and bold it.

 This is the incorrect approach.
 Instead, you should specifically create a heading within Microsoft Word.
 If you want to style that heading, you can customize it to match your chosen font appearance.

 Styles in Microsoft Word allow you to preset how your headings will look (e.g. an H1 is 32 size Arial font and bold) and quickly and easily mark up text.

 Remediating or fixing an inaccessible PDF is not a pursuit of perfection (there are limitations if you don’t have the source document), it’s an attempt to make an old PDF as accessible as you can under the circumstances.